Eating for Kidney Health: What to Know About Chronic Kidney Disease & Nutrition

 Fibre is important for good digestion but also to lower the blood cholesterol which ultimately has an impact on the heart health and blood pressure.
 As described earlier, a high blood pressure is one of the main causes of chronic kidney diseases.

 If you or a loved one have a decline in kidney function, don’t hesitate to contact us for support in maintaining a healthy kidney diet.
-You will do yourself or your loved one a favor and prevent your health to worsen.
+Getting personalized support can help you feel more confident in your food choices and support your kidney health in a sustainable way.

 This article is based on The Essential Guide for Renal Dietitians, 4th edition, 2020, Canadian Association of Nephrology Dietitians (CAND)